 As such, organisations are more reliant than ever on global mobility functions to help navigate the environmental challenges and meet their people needs.

-We look at three key areas where the global mobility function can focus on delivering much-needed value, while demonstrating return on investment and contribution to organisational objectives.
+We look at three key areas where global mobility teams can focus on delivering much-needed value as organisations respond and adapt to external developments, while ensuring a focus on return on investment and contribution to organisational objectives.

 For global mobility professionals, adding value means going beyond the role of the administrative enabler.
 While this remains an important base to cover, the real difference is made where mobility professionals are operating as strategic advisers to the organisation:

 Flexibility in relation to people strategies has become a key driver as organisations look to move quickly to attain and retain competitive advantage.
 While the preference is to minimise ad hoc and on-the-spot adjustments, as by their nature they are likely to inflate cost, within agile, fast-paced environments, the capacity to react and deploy and employ personnel quickly, safely while remaining fully compliant presents organisational benefits.

 As employers favour a combination of ethnocentric, polycentric and geocentric approaches to recruitment, mobility professionals can deliver real value by anticipating, advising on and proactively responding to the future mobility needs of the organisation.

 For example, we are seeing employers increasingly favour shorter term assignments and deployments, due both to cost drivers and to the agility and flexibility afforded to the organisation, with long term and permanent locations demanding higher investment levels required and fixed and inflexible commitment for the employer.